Hong Kong Advanced Level Examination: Paper 5 – Extra Readings

 This test was school-based in the sixth and seventh forms.
 Students were required to read at least 5 books and finish the related assessment, given by the school.
 Book reports were the most common format, but group presentations, or even in-class tests, were allowed.

 Any book that was suitable was allowed.
-Guildlines with a list of recommended books were given to schools.
+Guidelines with a list of recommended books were given to schools.
 Most schools required students to choose from the list or chose the books from the list for their students.

-To prevent schools from giving too many exordinary grades to students, points were be adjusted by the performance in examination.
+To prevent schools from giving too many extraordinary grades to students, points were to be adjusted by the performance in examination.

 The list of recommended books had about 30 books about Chinese culture, ranging from novels or cultural studies to historic reports.
 Among the list of the books, Tangshan Earthquake was always on the top favour list of books, as the prologue of the book was one of the 26 required passages in the old Chinese Language syllabus in HKCEE (the new syllabus does not have any required passages).